Boolean694/BrandNewSubway/README.md

 - Julian:
 - Maisha: Wrote code that lets you edit the station name, which mostly works but sometimes it registers one letter twice.

+#### 02.06
+- Julian:
+- Maisha: Work code that lets the station display what borough a station is in.